 - Cost of changing the title of the vehicle (a one-time fee, around 200€)

 And then there’s gas and repairs, of which we’ve both forked over plenty.
-We’ll follow up with info on buying, selling and paying for a car in the near future.
+The DGT has 2018 prices for the aforementioned published on their website.